 - Carefully wrap your TIPM in a plastic bag and bubble wrap, then place it in a cardboard box.
 We normally use 12"x12"x8" boxes from USPS.

 - Ship your TIPM to us at the above address.
 USPS, FedEx, UPS, DHL, or any reputable shipping company is recommended.
+We do not provide a shipping label for this.
+The shipping costs we charge to you for this service are for the return shipment.

 - Please provide your shipment tracking number to us, if available, so we'll know when to expect your shipment.